valerie-roske/trivia-angular/README.md

-AngularQuestionnaire
+trivia-angular
 ====================

-Questionnaire/Trivia app in AngularJS
+trivia app in AngularJS